Father of the Nation

+History

 In the United States, George Washington, commander of the Continental Army during the American Revolutionary War, president of the Constitutional Convention, and the first president of the United States, is commonly considered the Father of the Nation.
 In Spain, the monarch is considered the personification and embodiment, the symbol of unity and permanence of the nation.
 In Thailand, the monarch is given the same recognition, and any person who expresses disrespect toward the reigning monarch faces severe criminal penalties.

 Many dictators bestow titles upon themselves, which rarely survive the end of their regime.
 Gnassingbé Eyadéma of Togo's titles included "father of the nation", "older brother", and "Guide of the People".
 Mobutu Sese Seko, president of Zaire from 1971 to 1997, was referred to as "Father of the nation", "the Guide", "the Messiah", "the Leopard", "the Sun-President", and "the Cock who Jumps on Anything That Moves".
 In postcolonial Africa, "father of the nation" was a title used by many leaders both to refer to their role in the independence movement as a source of legitimacy, and to use paternalist symbolism as a source of continued popularity.
 On Joseph Stalin's seventieth birthday in 1949, he was bestowed with the title "Father of Nations" for his establishment of "people's democracies" in countries occupied by the USSR after World War II.

 The title "Father of the Nation" is sometimes politically contested.
 The 1972 Constitution of Bangladesh declared Sheikh Mujibur Rahman to be "father of the nation".
 A motion in the Parliament of Slovakia to proclaim controversial pre-war leader Andrej Hlinka "father of the nation" barely failed in September 2007.